hmkainul/homepage/docs/about-me/index.md

 # About Me

-Heikki Kainulainen is a programmer with over 15 years experience in enterprise projects.
-He lives in Jyväskylä, Finland, and has a Master's degree from University of Jyväskylä.
+Heikki Kainulainen is a seasoned programmer with over two decades of experience in enterprise projects.
+Currently residing in Jyväskylä, Finland, he holds a Master's degree from the University of Jyväskylä.